ygemici/osz/docs/services.md

 User Interface service.
 It's job is to manage tty consoles, window surfaces and GL contexts.
 And when it's required, composites all of them in a single frame and tells the hardware to flush video memory.
 It receives scancode from input devices and sends keycode messages to the focused application in return.
-It shares one half of a double screen buffer with the video card driver in "SYS" task which can hold a stereographic composited image.
+It shares one half of a double screen buffer with the video card driver which can hold a stereographic composited image.

 Typical functions: draw_box(), draw_arc(), glPush(), SDL_Init().